 AAUW in the News: NNY Biz magazine: Advocates work to empower women

-The St. Lawrence County Branch was formed in 1927 - Celebrating 89 years in 2016!
+The St. Lawrence County Branch was formed in 1927 - Celebrating 90 years of service in 2017!

-We have 60 members from a diverse educational and employment background who work together to fulfill the mission of the American Association of University Women: Advancing equity for women and girls through advocacy, education, philanthropy, and research.
+We have members from a diverse educational and employment background who work together to fulfill the mission of the American Association of University Women: Advancing equity for women and girls through advocacy, education, philanthropy, and research.
 Membership in the St. Lawrence County Branch is open to anyone who supports the mission of AAUW.
 In principle and practice, AAUW values and seeks a diverse membership.
 There are no barriers to full participation in this organization on the basis of gender, race, creed, age, sexual orientation, national origin, disability, or class.

 The St. Lawrence County Branch created the first AAUW Branch website in the country!

 The AAUW Educational Opportuntities Fund provides funds to advance education, research, and self-development for women and to foster equity and positive societal change.

 The AAUW Legal Advocacy Fund provides funding and a support system for women seeking judicial redress for sex discrimination.

 AAUW-St. Lawrence County Branch, PO Box 909, Potsdam, NY 13676-0909.